 The hydrogen industry in France, still in its infancy, has a bright future in the coming years.
 The boosting plan announced by the French government foresees 7.2 billion euros of investment in this energy between now and 2030, including 2 billion in 2021 and 2022.

 The objective?
-To provide the national territory with a network of refueling stations with sufficient hydrogen supply to allow the use of hydrogen vehicles.
-This would involve the creation of refueling stations associated with production and storage units to cover the hydrogen needs of road (cars, buses, coaches, trucks), maritime and rail transport.
+To provide the national territory with a network of filling stations with sufficient hydrogen supplies to enable the use of hydrogen vehicles.
+This would involve the creation of refuelling stations associated with production and storage units to cover the hydrogen needs of road (cars, buses, coaches, trucks), maritime and rail transport.

-The French hydrogen industry still faces many challenges to make the use of hydrogen fuel in heavy mobility profitable: more competitive prices, validation of fuel cell technologies for heavy vehicles still at the prototype stage at several specialized manufacturers, etc.
+The French hydrogen industry still faces many challenges to make the use of hydrogen fuel in heavy mobility profitable: more competitive prices, validation of fuel cell technologies for heavy-duty vehicles still at the prototype stage in several specialised manufacturers, etc.